Frequently Asked Questions

 You may return your vote-by-mail ballot in person to any polling place, vote center, county elections office, or a designated ballot drop-off location on Election Day.

-If you are unable to return the ballot yourself, you may designate any person, as long as they do not get paid on a per ballot basis, to return the ballot to the elections official or the precinct board at any polling location within the jurisdiction or to a designated ballot drop-off location.
+If you are unable to return the ballot yourself, you may designate any person, as long as they do not get paid on a per ballot basis, to return the ballot to the elections official or the precinct board at any polling place, vote center within the jurisdiction or to a designated ballot drop-off location.

 Your ballot must be received by the elections official or the precinct board before the close of the polls at 8:00 p.m. on Election Day in order to be counted.